Inscribable order types: Introduction

 \section{Introduction}

 The \df{orientation} of an ordered triple of points in the plane is positive when the points appear in counterclockwise order around their convex hull, is negative when they appear in clockwise order, and is zero when they are collinear.
-A pair of finite point sets $P,Q \subset \mb{R}^2$ \df{have the same order type} when there is a bijection from $P$ to $Q$ that preserves the orientation of each triple.
-This defines an equivalence relation, and an \df{order type} is an equivalence class of this relation.
+A pair of finite point sets $P,Q \subset \mb{R}^2$, which we call configurations, have the same order type when there is a bijection that preserves the orientation of each triple.
+This defines an equivalence relation.
+An \df{order type} $\omega$ is an equivalence class of this relation, and we say an element of $\omega$ \df{realizes} $\omega$.
 An order type is \df{simple} when there are no collinear triples.
-The \df{extreme} points of a configuration $P$ are the vertices of the convex hull of $P$, and the other points of $P$ are \df{interior} points.
-We say a configuration is \df{inscribed} when its extreme points are all on a circle, and we say a configuration (or its order type) is \df{inscribable} when it has the same order type as an inscribed configuration.
-The analogous notion of inscribability for polytopes is an active area of research with a long history \cite{akopyan2021beauty,doolittle2020combinatorial,edelsbrunner2018random,chen2017scribability,firsching2017realizability,padrol2016six,gonska2016f,rivin1996characterization,steiner1832systematische}.
+The \df{extreme} points of a configuration $P$ are the vertices of the convex hull of $P$, i.e., the points of $P$ that can be isolated by a line, and the other points of $P$ are \df{interior} points.
+We say a configuration is \df{inscribed} when its extreme points are all on a circle, and we say a configuration (or its order type) is \df{inscribable} when it has the same order type as an inscribed configuration, otherwise we say it is \df{uninscribable}.

+The analogous notion of inscribability for polytopes is an active area of research with a long history.
+In 1832 Jakob Steiner asked if every 3-dimensional polytope is combinatorially equivalent to a polytope with vertices on a sphere \cite{steiner1832systematische}.
+This question was answered negatively about a hundred years later when Ernst Steinitz gave the first example of a polytope that is not inscribable \cite{steinitz1928isoperimetrische}, and research around inscribability of polytopes continues to this day \cite{akopyan2021beauty,doolittle2020combinatorial,edelsbrunner2018random,chen2017scribability,firsching2017realizability,padrol2016six,gonska2016f,rivin1996characterization}.

+In this paper we introduce what we believe are the first examples of uninscribable configurations.
+The smallest is the \df{non-Pascal configuration}; see Figure \ref{figNonPascal}.
+This example is inspired by the non-Pappus matroid, which was an important example in the study of realizability of matroids and oriented matroids \cite{levi1926teilung,ringel_simple-non-Pappus}.